salcedoe/MtMdocs/docs/matlabBasics/Character.md

 ### sprintf

-The **[sprintf][doc-sprintf]** function allows you to add data to a character array,  sort of like creating a form letter template, with the data added later.
+The **[sprintf][doc-sprintf]** function allows you to add data to a character array, sort of like creating a template for form letter where you add the data when you create the letter.

 To use **`sprintf`**, you first create a character array that has placeholders in them.
 These placeholders are prefaced by the `%` symbol.
 Some common placeholders include: